 Andrew is a graduate of the University of Evansville and a volunteer web administrator for several community and non-profit organizations.

-Andrew is considered one of the leading local experts on Search Engine Optimization, and analytical measurement of website effectiveness.
-He has conducted presentations and workshops on website development, search engine optimization, and social media and for organizations like:
+He is considered one of the leading local experts on search engine optimization and analytical measurement of website effectiveness.
+He has conducted presentations and workshops on website development, SEO, and social media for several community organizations.